vdcast/Module_2_Lesson_4_hw_1/README.md

 **Technical task:**

-Create a menu from a TextView with: font 24, bold, color white, background black, all paddings 8dp, bottom margin 16dp, layout:gravity: center.
+Create a menu from a TextView with: font 24, bold, color white, background black, all paddings 8dp, bottom margin 16dp, layout:gravity : center.
 Menu item names: “New game”, “Continue”, “Options”, “About”.

 **Result:**